 10 years ago, when I began my journey to understand how we relate to our hungers, I was introduced to a then budding paradigm called Health at Every Size.
 This “belief system”, abbreviated as HAES, bucks the dominant view that weightloss and dieting are the path to health and happiness, instead offering intuitive eating and pleasurable physical activity as a more successful route.
 I’m thrilled that HAES is now back by solid scientific research and is increasingly considered the best approach to well-being and weight.

-Leading the charge is Dr. Linda Bacon who pioneered some of the research that supports HAES and authored the book HERE..
-If you want a basic primer on the tenets of HAES, Dr. Bacon has written an excellent (and free) manifesto that you can check out
+Leading the charge is Dr. Linda Bacon who pioneered some of the research that supports HAES and authored the book Health at Every Size: The Surprising Truth About Your Weight.
+If you want a basic primer on the tenets of HAES, Dr. Bacon has written an excellent (and free) manifesto that you can check out HERE.

 Oh and if you’re interested in bringing the HAES approach to parents and young people check out The Body Positive.

 I am hungry for a world which values diversity and treats all bodies with respect.

 What’s a craving you previously denied that you now happily satisfy?
 How has this impacted you?